About

 Selmer Paris Series II

-Eugene Rousseau Mouthpiece, 5R Facing
+Eugene Rousseau Mouthpiece, 5R

 D'Addario Reserve Reeds, Size 3.0+